blynkkk/blynkkk.github.io/new/en/datastream_virtual_pin.md

 }
 ```

-Check examples in different languages on how to read and write data to Virtual Pins
+Check examples in different languages on how to read and write data to Virtual Pins.